kuszmaul/graveyard/README.md

       Question: What conditions is the pointless key copy actually happening?
       For example, does it use std::move when doing something like a `flat_hash_map<std::string, SomeMappedType>`?
-- [ ] Handle construction and destruction of elements properly.
-Right now the destructors don't run.
-Don't rely on the existence of a default constructor (need a move constructor (and a copy constructor for copying a hash table).
 - [ ] Implement prehash and a two-argument find for bulk lookup.
 - [ ] Optimize iteration over sparse tables: Use vector instruction to find next non-empty slot.
 - [ ] Optimize the case for iterating when a prefix of the table has been deleted.
 F14 does it.
 Why?